davidpsharp/baby/README-windows.md

 ```

 3. The Windows executable and distribution package will be created in the `target` directory:
-   - `baby-bundled.exe` - The Windows executable
+   - `baby.exe` - The Windows executable
    - `baby.zip` - Complete distribution package including the executable and JRE

 ## System Requirements